csebastiao/UrbanToyGraph/README.md

 ### Graph templates

 Here are some examples of graph made using `create_graph` functions.
 The plots are made and saved using `utg.utils.plot_graph`.
 The graph are saved in `.graphml` format using `utg.utils.save_graph`.
+All are made in the script `scripts/graph_constructor.py`.
 Since we have a geometry attribute, graph saved need to be loaded using `utg.utils.load_graph`, to transform WKT-string to shapely geometry.
 All graph files and their picture are located in the `template-graph` folder:

 - Barcelona ![Barcelona](template_graph/barcelona.png)
 - Fractaler cross ![Fractaler cross](template_graph/fractaler_cross.png)